darius/cant/guide.md

 The selfie of a stack frame generally looks like the `.unparse` of an AST with one part replaced by a `^` signifying the 'hole' where the frame is waiting for a result to resume with.
+Already-evaluated parts are replaced by a pseudo-expression like `'value`.
 (The future real debugger ought to be more readable, showing actual source code.)

 The ASTs and sequels are objects rather than terms to allow for very